Re-Assessing the "Classify and Count" Quantification Method: Experiments

 In order to conduct our experiments we use the same datasets and experimental protocol as used in~\cite{Esuli:2018rm}.
 Specifically, we run our experiments on three sentiment classification datasets, i.e., (i) \textsc{IMDB}, the popular \emph{Large Movie Review Dataset} \cite{Maas2011}; (ii) \textsc{Kindle}, a set of reviews of Kindle e-book readers~\cite{Esuli:2018rm}, and (iii) \textsc{HP}, a set of reviews of the books from the Harry Potter series~\cite{Esuli:2018rm}.\footnote{The three datasets are available at \url{https://doi.org/10.5281/zenodo.4117827} in pre-processed form.
 The raw versions of the \textsc{HP} and \textsc{Kindle} datasets can be accessed from \url{http://hlt.isti.cnr.it/quantification/}, while the raw version of \textsc{IMDB} can be found at \url{https://ai.stanford.edu/~amaas/data/sentiment/}.} For all datasets we adopt the same split between training set $L$ and test set $U$ as in~\cite{Esuli:2018rm}.
-The \textsc{IMDB}, \textsc{Kindle}, and \textsc{HP} datasets are examples of balanced, imbalanced, and severely imbalanced datasets, since the prevalence values of the $\oplus$ class in the training set $L$ are 0.500, 0.917, 0.982, respectively.
+The \textsc{IMDB}, \textsc{Kindle}, and \textsc{HP} datasets are examples of balanced, imbalanced, and severely imbalanced datasets, since the prevalence values of the $\oplus$ class in the training set $L$ are 0.500, 0.917, 0.982, resp.
 Some basic statistics from these datasets are reported in Table~\ref{tab:datasets}.
 We refer the reader to~\cite{Esuli:2018rm} for more details on the genesis of these datasets.

-In our experiments, from each set of training data we randomly select 60\% of the documents for training purposes, leaving the remaining 40\% for the hyperparameter optimisation phase; these random splits are stratified, meaning that both splits present the same prevalence as the set that originated them.
-In this phase (see Section~\ref{sec:paropt}) we use $n=21$, $m=10$, and $q=500$, i.e., we generate $m=10$ random samples of $q=500$ document each, for each of the $n=21$ prevalence values of the $\oplus$ class in $\{0.00, 0.05, ..., 0.95, 1.00\}$.
+In our experiments, from each set of training data we randomly select 60\% of the documents for training purposes, leaving the remaining 40\% for the hyperparameter optimisation phase; these random splits are stratified, meaning that the two resulting parts display the same prevalence values as the set that originated them.
+In this phase (see Section~\ref{sec:paropt}) we use $n=21$, $m=10$, and $q=500$, i.e., we generate $m=10$ random samples of $q=500$ documents each, for each of the $n=21$ prevalence values of the $\oplus$ class in $\{0.00, 0.05, ..., 0.95, 1.00\}$.